Sony TPS-L2 "Walkman" Cassette Player

 - Description

 - This Sony "Walkman" portable tape player dates from the early 1980s.
 Originally introduced in 1979 as the “Soundabout,” two people could listen simultaneously while a small microphone permitted them to converse without removing their headsets.
-Powered by a 9-volt battery, the recorder sold well until the decline of the cassette format in the mid 2000s.
+Powered by two AA batteries or an optional rechargeable battery pack, the recorder sold well until the decline of the cassette format in the mid 2000s.

 - Until the middle of the twentieth century portable recording equipment could be quite heavy.
 The introduction of small transistor radios in 1954 marked a new era in portable entertainment.
 Philips’ invention of a compact recording cassette in 1962 provided a convenient medium for music distribution.